Culture Essex

 Through our dedicated grants scheme we support arts, heritage and creative practitioners to deliver activities across the county.

-In its first year, the Arts and Cultural Fund supported nearly 50 projects across disciplines including the visual arts, festivals, heritage, literature, theatre, and performance.
+Since 2021, the Arts and Cultural Fund has supported over sixty projects across many disciplines including the visual arts, festivals, heritage, literature, theatre, and performance.

 Venues: